By Gary A. Johnson – Publisher, Black Men In America.com

 healthcare $23.6 billion

-A new report from Nielsen, “The Increasingly Affluent, Educated and Diverse,” explores the “untold story” of African-American consumers, particularly Black households earning $75,000 or more per year.
+A recent report from Nielsen, “The Increasingly Affluent, Educated and Diverse,” explores the “untold story” of Black consumers, particularly Black households earning $75,000 or more per year.
 According to the report, Black people in this segment are growing faster in size and influence than whites in all income groups above $60,000.
-And as African-American incomes increase, their spending surpasses that of the total population in areas such as insurance policies, pensions and retirement savings.
+And as Black incomes increase, their spending surpasses that of the total population in areas such as insurance policies, pensions and retirement savings.

 According to Nielsen, “African-American households spend more on basic food ingredients and beverages and tend to value the food preparation process, spending more time than average preparing meals.
 Other popular buying categories include fragrances, personal health and beauty products, as well as family planning, household care and cleaning products.”